AssetWatch

 Series A in 2019

-Artizan Biosciences, Inc. is a biotechnology company based in New Haven, Connecticut, founded in 2016.
-The company focuses on developing small molecule drugs aimed at treating serious diseases linked to intestinal inflammation.
-Utilizing its proprietary IgA-SEQ technology platform, Artizan distinguishes disease-driving bacteria within the intestinal microbiota.
-This innovative approach enables the development of precision therapeutics designed to address unmet medical needs in various conditions, including digestive disorders, obesity, autoimmune diseases, and disorders affecting the skin, lungs, and central nervous system.
-Through its research, Artizan aims to provide new and potentially curative treatment options for patients suffering from these diverse health challenges.
+Artizan Biosciences, Inc. is a biotechnology company focused on developing small molecule drugs for human use, particularly targeting diseases linked to intestinal inflammation.
+Founded in 2016 and headquartered in New Haven, Connecticut, the company employs its proprietary IgA-SEQ technology platform to identify and characterize disease-driving bacteria within the intestinal microbiota.
+This innovative approach aims to create precision therapeutics that address the root causes of various serious conditions, including digestive disorders, obesity, autoimmune diseases, and a range of other health issues affecting the skin, lungs, and central nervous system.
+By focusing on unmet medical needs, Artizan Biosciences seeks to provide novel treatment options for patients.

 SiFive, Inc. is a semiconductor company that specializes in designing and manufacturing chips, particularly focusing on RISC-V architecture.
 Established in 2015 and headquartered in San Mateo, California, with additional offices in locations such as Oregon, Texas, India, Taiwan, and France, SiFive provides a range of products including multi-core application processors, embedded microcontrollers, and system-on-chip solutions tailored for various applications such as IoT and wearables.
 The company emphasizes the use of open-source technology to enable faster and more cost-effective hardware development.
 By offering software development kits, toolchains, and customized silicon products, SiFive aims to democratize access to advanced semiconductor solutions, accelerating innovation for businesses of all sizes.